 The configuration page is used to configure your PilotAware device for your individual requirements.
 PilotAware is possibly the most comprehensive Electronic Device available and can see more aircraft types than any othere device.
 This is done by collecting data from multiple sources.
 To achieve this, your PilotAware device must be set up correctly by inserting information unique to your aircraft by choosing options from drop down menus.

-⚠️Changing the settings within this webpage will not affect a PilotAware.⚠️
+⚠️Changing the settings within this webpage will not update your PilotAware.⚠️

 The HEX-ID must be correct.

-The Aircraft Types can be found below and in the dropdown.
+The Aircraft Types can be found below and in the dropdown menu.

-The Display Traffic Info feature allows the operator to choose which This gives you the option of how traffic is identified on your navigational software.
-Either showing the REG-ID or the Flight-ID or alternating the two.
+This provides the the option of how traffic is identified on your navigational software.
+Either showing the REG-ID or the Flight-ID or alternating between the two.